Teko7a/DotFiles/README.md

 ssh-keygen -t rsa -b 4096 -C 'tekola@qq.com'
 ```

-> of course, I think there is nobody will use your dotfiles ...
-But as a remind, you need to just change the email address ad yours ...
+> As a remind, you need to just change the email address ad yours ...

 ## clone me!